bschulz81/robustregression/README.md

 This is successfull on Windows.

 Unfortunately, problems to find the module remain on Linux.
 If pip is called by the  root user, the module is copied into the /usr/lib directory.
-Despite this,  python scripts have difficulties to load the module.
+Despite this,  python scripts have difficulties to load the module if they do not use a hardcoded import path.
-If one does not install the module as root user, pip will install it in a local site-package directory, where python also has problems to find the module.
+If one does not install the module as root user, pip will install it in a local site-package directory, where python also has problems to find the module without a hard coded import path.

 If the module was compiled by pip, one can uninstall it by typing

 > pip uninstall pyRobustRegressionLib

 Under Linux, compiling with cmake should be preferred.
-Not at least because linux package managers (e.g. emerge) sometimes have conflicts with pip.
+Not at least because linux package managers (e.g. portage from gentoo) sometimes have conflicts with pip.

 Additionally, the python environment will select ninja as a default generator, which will require to clean the build files if an earlier generation based on cmake was done that may have used a different generator.